-Louise Ann Wilson Company (@lawilsonco) was established in 2008 to deliver the artistic practice and research of Louise Ann Wilson.
+Louise Ann Wilson Company (@lawilsonco) was established in 2008 to deliver the artistic practice and research of Dr Louise Ann Wilson.

-The site-specific performance and installation works Louise creates are developed in close collaboration with artists from a broad range of creative disciplines, experts from fields not usually associated with the arts, and people with lay and local knowledge and skills associated with the site.
-They are made through an extended period of immersion in a chosen landscape using three tiers of cross-disciplinary research in the site, the subject matter and the participants.
-Work includes: The Gathering / Yr Helfa (2014) (with National Theatre Wales), a site-specific walking-performance that revealed the seasonal reproductive cycles of the ewes of Hafod y Llan, an upland sheep farm in Snowdonia, Wales; Ghost Bird (Sept 2012), a silent walk and live-art installation in the Trough of Bowland; Fissure (May 2011), a three-day long pilgrimage exploring death and renewal in the Yorkshire Dales; Still Life (Sept 2008, rev.2009) and Jack Scout (Sept 2010) both co-produced with Sap Dance on Morecambe Bay, Lancashire.
+Dorothy's Room (current); Women's Walks to Remember (current); Harold's Walk: A Walk to Remember; Mulliontide (2016), a coastal walk from Poldhu Cove to Mullion Cove in Cornwall, evolved in collaboration with local residents, that notices the effects of tide and time, acknowledges deep feelings for place and recognises the challenges of change – personal and topographical; Warnscale: A Land Mark Walk Reflecting On Infertility and Childlessness (Warnscale) (2015-ongoing), a self-guided walking-performance and specific to the Warnscale fells in Cumbria aimed at women who are biologically childless-by-circumstance and mediated through a published walking-guide/artist book.The Gathering / Yr Helfa (2014) (with National Theatre Wales), a site-specific walking-performance that revealed the seasonal reproductive cycles of the ewes of Hafod y Llan, an upland sheep farm in Snowdonia, Wales; Ghost Bird (Sept 2012), a silent walk and live-art installation in the Trough of Bowland; Fissure (May 2011), a three-day long pilgrimage exploring death and renewal in the Yorkshire Dales; Still Life (Sept 2008, rev.2009) and Jack Scout (Sept 2010) both co-productions with Sap Dance in response to two locations on Morecambe Bay, Lancashire.

-THERAPEUTIC WALKING: BESPOKE LIFE EVENT WALKS, RESIDENCIES AND WORKSHOPS
+THERAPEUTIC WALKING: LIFE-EVENT WALKS AND WORKSHOPS

 Louise works with individuals, groups and communities to create bespoke life-events walks, residencies and workshops.

 Louise regularly exhibits her work and present her practice and research at a conferences and symposiums as well as in the press, media and on radio broadcasts.
-She is an Associate Fellow of the Higher Education Academy and works as a visiting lecturer and associate lecturer in Higher Education at undergraduate and postgraduate level and an External Examiner for the BA Performance Design and Practice Central St Martin’s, UAL, London (2014-18).
-She is an Associate Fellow of the Higher Education Academy (HEA) and has a number of teaching qualifications including the Supporting Learning Programme (SLP), awarded by Lancaster University.
+She works as a visiting lecturer at undergraduate and postgraduate level at a number of universities ans is an Associate Fellow of the Higher Education Academy (HEA) and has a number of teaching qualifications including the Supporting Learning Programme (SLP), awarded by Lancaster University.
+She was an External Examiner for the BA Performance Design and Practice Central St Martin’s, UAL, London (2014-18).